 How To Lower Residential Tax in MA

-Massachusetts offers several types of tax savings called “exemption”.
-However, these are determined by each city or town.
-To find details about the qualifications and application process for all of exemptions, visit the official website for the city or town.
+Massachusetts offers several types of residential tax savings which are called a “tax exemption” and determined by each city or town.
+For more details about the qualifications and application process, visit the Assessor’s website for each city or town.

 What Does “Fiscal Year” Mean?